TOP

 -

-cruise ship provides towels for your bath,
+Cruise ship provides all towels for your bath,

 pool and beach visits.
 Do not bring towels.